 Keeping on with the concept of building up a bond through communication, try talking back to your cat the next time they meow at you.
 Mimic what they say and see if you can get some sort of back-and-forth dialogue going.
 Let’s be honest: It might sound ridiculous, but you’ve had less intelligible conversations on social media.

 Sometimes at the end of an arduous work day or after a hellish commute home, playing properly with your cat can turn into more of a chore than an enjoyment.
 After all, the part of a play session that cats enjoy the most is the slow stalking of pretend prey, rather than just bombing about after whatever toy you’ve thrown across the floor for them.
 (Standard kitten-going-wild exception applies.)

-So next time you’re getting a little frustrated because your cat doesn’t seem that into your attempts to engage her in a quick play session, step up and slow it down.
+So next time you’re getting a little frustrated because your cat doesn’t seem that into your attempts to engage them in a quick play session, step up and slow it down.
 They’ll thank you later–possibly by not destroying a roll of toilet paper or knocking your tchotchkes off the shelf.